Being fit on the road is essential, and these travel fitness tips can help you do so - even if your inclination doesn't!

 If you're already super-fit, chances are you'll have a bit of leeway before you have to work at it.
 But if like me you're puffing by the time you go up a flight of steps, climbing Kili your first week away might not be wise.

 Don't wait until you've got your plane tickets in hand - start now!
 Unless you're a regular at the gym, you'll need a bit of time to get into optimum shape.

 The best thing you can do is get fit before you go.
 I'm no fitness instructor and getting fit for a trip is always a challenge but it makes sense to match your present fitness level to your upcoming trip.

-Here are some basic travel fitness tips you should follow before leaving - this is what I try to do to get into shape when I'm going on a long trip:
+Here are some basic travel fitness tips to follow before leaving - this is what I try to do to get into shape when I'm going on a long trip:

-Unless you plan on hiking major distances each day, much of your time may be spent sitting on a bus, sampling local cuisine, or relaxing with new friends (often in front of an alcoholic - and calorie-laden - drink).
+Unless you plan on hiking major distances each day, much of your time may be spent sitting on a bus, sampling local cuisine, or relaxing with new friends (often in front of a calorie-laden drink).
 Not a great recipe for travel fitness!

 There are a few things you can do to make sure all that preparation doesn't go to waste:

 Whatever you do, staying active is something... active, not something that just 'happens'!

 Do you have any tips to keep us in shape when we're away from home?